 Be Considerate When Dumping Your Tanks

 Before emptying your tanks, be sure to think of your neighbors.
-Did they cook a meal over the campfire and are now eating on the picnic table near your blank tank hose?
-If so, you would NOT be a good RV park neighbor if you dumped your tanks at this exact moment.
+Did they cook a meal over the campfire and eat on the picnic table near your blank tank hose?
+If so, you would NOT be a good RV park neighbor if you currently dumped your tanks.

 Control Your Pets…..and Clean Up After Them